 People with trichotillomania are likely to start pulling hair between the ages of nine and 15 in line with the onset of puberty.
 In children, the male to female ratio is of 1:1, while in adulthood females show prominence.

 Once established hair pulling can quickly become an ingrained habit.
 When diagnosis has been confirmed, it is possible to treat the disorder using hypnotherapy, to look at the stress factors associated with trichotillomania.
-Improvement has been shown to be possible with meridian therapy and neuro pathway work.
+Improvement has been shown to be possible with meridian therapy and neural pathway work.

-Trichotillomania and self diagnostic criteria
+Trichotillomania and self-diagnostic criteria

 • Recurrent hair pulling